NilFoundation/zkLLVM/docs/manual/index.md

 #### Generic
 Generic usage of cryptography suite consists of all modules available at [GitHub =nil; Crypto3 Team Repositories](https://github.com/orgs/NilFoundation/teams/nil-crypto3/repositories).
-A mono repository of it is available at  [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
+An umbrella-repository of it is available at  [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
 Modules are added as submodules emplaced in `libs` directory.
 A developer can thus add this
 project as a submodule and would not need to resolve dependencies.
 See [crypto3-scaffold](https://github.com/NilFoundation/crypto3-scaffold) as an example of usage.